Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 - Staying inspired to write

-I want you to feel like you have everything you need to jump every hurdle and get to writing your best songs, FAST!
+I want you to feel like you have everything you need to jump every possible hurdle and get to writing your best songs, like, right freaking now.

 You’ve got this, love.